cce-bigdataintro-1160/CEBD-1160-spring-2019/intro.md

 * make sure you can access the Slack channels for CEBD-1160! (all the following items should be submitted to me through Slack)
 * create a GitHub account and make sure to send it to me with your full name
 * Project Kick-Off: pick a dataset from the sklearn toys dataset

 ## Advanced
 * formulate a scientific question for your dataset
   * based on the gender of the Titanic passengers, can we predict the mortality?
   * what's the best feature we can use to predict the cost of a house>
   * if it exists, what is the correlation between the genre of a movie and it's box office revenue?

 ## Reach
 * write the steps (or make a flowchart) detailing your preliminary idea of how to answer it
 * present your dataset, formulated question and flowchart
 * setup your home computer to use shell: http://swcarpentry.github.io/shell-novice/setup.html

 # Optional homework
+* Research what is an operating system shell.
+What's its purpose?
 * Research what is a versioning control system.
-What can it be used for?
+What's its purpose?